 Cognitive Neuroscience is Our Foundation – and Our Goal.

 ACTIVATE™ is the exclusive provider of cognitive neuroscience based cross-training program based on research from Yale University.
 Our programs have been designed by some of the world’s leading cognitive scientists to develop and strengthen the brain’s 8 Core Cognitive Capacities, and reflect the latest research into neuroplasticity – the remarkable ability of the brain to dynamically grow, change, heal, and accomplish complex tasks that sometimes seem all but impossible.
-Meet our Founders and our Science Team.
+Meet our Founders.

 The brain is shaped through activity.